auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 (i.e. "undoable") from a memory trace of the cryptographic hash function itself.

-Furthermore, as an undergraduate at Case Western Reserve University, I had written a toy stepping debugger implmented as a continuation-passing interpreter, based on Friedman, Wand, and Haynes "Essentials of Programming Languages, 2nd Ed.", which quickly became my mental model for thinking about the problem.
+Furthermore, as an undergraduate at Case Western Reserve University, I had written a toy stepping debugger implemented as a continuation-passing interpreter, based on Friedman, Wand, and Haynes "Essentials of Programming Languages, 2nd Ed.", which quickly became my mental model for thinking about the problem.

 I had been long aware of the existence and capabilities of Homomorphic Encryption.
-I was immediately aware that cryptoacoustics and HE are natural adversaries,[^cryptacoustics-and-he-as-allies] even if I still don't have any deep understanding of HE itself.
+I was immediately aware that cryptoacoustics and HE are natural adversaries, even if I still don't have any deep understanding of HE itself.

 And to make all that work, I knew I would need to learn and understand more of the underlying structure of at least a few cryptographic constructions.
 Because